Calimesa, California: 2009 Voter Registration Information

-Voting History
+Voting history

 Education

 Public education for most Calimesa children is provided by the Yucaipa-Calimesa Joint Unified School District, with the remaining southernmost area now served by the neighboring Beaumont Unified School District.
-Few of the existing "developed" portions of the city are currently within the Beaumont boundaries, but the area within the Beaumont Unified School District boundaries is the fastest growing area of town.

 Schools

 The City of Calimesa is within two school districts; the Yucaipa-Calimesa Joint Unified School District serves the western portion of the city, while the southeastern end of the city is served by the Beaumont Unified School District.
 There is currently only one public school in Calimesa, Mesa View Middle School, which opened in late August 2009.
 Mesa View was built to be the school district's second high school.
 However, due to a slowdown in home construction, the district is facing declining enrollment.
 As a result, Mesa View will remain a middle school until growth requires a change.
 In November 2017, a 13-year-old student at Mesa View Middle School who was frequently bullied committed suicide, increasing global awareness about bullying and suicide among young adults.

 Calimesa Elementary School is actually located within the City of Yucaipa, and high school students attend Yucaipa High School.
 Calimesa's only currently-operating elementary school—and only currently operating high school—is Mesa Grande Academy, a private K-12 school owned by the Seventh-day Adventist Church.

 The nearest community college is Crafton Hills College in Yucaipa.